efard/DSPHDL/README.md

 ![QPSK - Copy](https://user-images.githubusercontent.com/43655559/211168743-a3b0d0b6-71ed-44e7-ad60-0bdbddcd8d0a.png)

-NB: If you find this project useful, I will be appreciated it if you cite this page.
+NB: If you find this project useful, I will be appreciated it if you cite this page and give it a star :)